nuxt/website-v2/content/en/guides/get-started/installation.md

 </base-alert>

 The `package.json` is like the ID card of your project.
-If you don't know what the `package.json` file is, we highly recommend you to have a quick read on the NPM documentation: [https://docs.npmjs.com/creating-a-package-json-file](https://docs.npmjs.com/creating-a-package-json-file)
+If you don't know what the `package.json` file is, we highly recommend you to have a quick read on the [NPM documentation](https://docs.npmjs.com/creating-a-package-json-file).

-### Second step: Install `nuxt` in your project
+### Second step: Install nuxt in your project

 Once the `package.json` has been created, you need to add `nuxt` to your project via the NPM or Yarn command below: